ERBringHorvath/SeqForge/README.md

 `--min-seq-len`: define minimum sequence length for short amino acid/nucleotide sequence queries (use with caution) <br />

 Example: <br />
-`multiblast query -T 8 -d /path/to/blast/database/files -q /path/to/query/files/ -o /path/to/results/folder`
+`multiblast query -T 8 -d /path/to/blast/database/files -q /path/to/query/files/` <br />
+`-o /path/to/results/folder`

 All multiBLAST results are concatenated to `all_results.csv` and either `all_filtered_results.csv` or <br /> `filtered_results.csv` within the output folder designated by `-o, --output`

 # <ins>Accessory Scripts</ins>
-## Split multi-FASTA files

-Often times when downloading large genomic datasets, individual FASTA files will be concatenated into one large multi-FASTA file.
-This script is designed to split multi-FASTA files into more useful individual FASTA files required for proper use of the multiBLAST platform.

-**Example usage:**

-`multiblast split_fasta -i /path/to/multiFASTA/file -o /path/to/results/folder`

 ## Extract Sequences from a multiBLAST Query